accordproject/techdocs/docs/spec-concepts.md

 ![Execution Context](assets/execution_context.png)

-[Cicero](cicero.md), which implements the Accord Project specification, includes a Node.js VM based execution engine for contracts created from Accord Project templates.
+> Note that the Accord Project specification does not assume a specific execution environment.
+[Cicero](https://github.com/accordproject/cicero), which implements the Accord Project specification, includes a Node.js VM based execution engine for contracts created from Accord Project templates.
 The engine routes incoming requests to template functions, performs data validation, executes the functions within a sandboxed environment, and then validates the response.
 It can also update the contract state and emit events and/or contract obligations back to the caller.